 High-bandwidth memory (HBM2) achieves higher bandwidth while consuming less power in a substantially smaller form factor than DDR4, or GDDR5.
 HBM2 technology addresses the bandwidth gap with up to 1228 Gbytes/sec data rate with four HBM2 stacks in a package.
 HBM2 has eight independent channels using a total of 1024 input and output pins.
 This density of signals, coupled with interposer design, requires careful design and thorough timing analysis. eSilicon has extensive experience in HBM2 systems, including IP design, systems in package (SiP) design, manufacturing, assembly and test.

-The HBM2/LL HBM PHY is a combo PHY that supports both HBM2 based on the JEDEC JESD 235A standard as well as low-latency HBM (LL HBM) memories.
+The HBM2 PHY supports HBM2 based on the JEDEC JESD 235A standard.
 The PHY supports up to 307Gbytes/sec bandwidth with 8x128b channels at 2.4Gbps per I/O. The PHY is DFI 4.0 compliant with several controller-independent features such as:

 eSilicon’s 7nm memories provide system-on-chip (SoC) architects with a reliable, affordable method of optimizing their product design. eSilicon optimizes its networking-centric memory compilers by leveraging ASIC system-level requirements for high bandwidth for optimal power, performance or area.